Published on February 19th, 2015 | by Peter Young47

 As you can see with the yellow cells, the LED still beats the incandescent even in the first year, and while it takes a little longer to beat the CFL (year 5), over a ten year period, it beats all competition handily (and still has 40,000 hours of life left).

 So what should all these numbers really mean to you?
-It’s quite simple actually, LEDs (in the long run) are the cheapest and most energy efficient means by which you can illuminate your home (sorry Thomas, but light bulb technology has come a long way since 1879).
+It’s quite simple actually, LEDs (in the long run) are the cheapest and most energy efficient means by which you can illuminate your home (sorry Mr. Edison, but light bulb technology has come a long way since 1879).

 Photo courtesy of the flickr creative commons (lightbulbs)